intel/neural-compressor/docs/introduction.md

         ...

 ```
 The `conf_fname` parameter used in the class initialization is the path to user yaml configuration file.
-This is a yaml file that is used to control the entire tuning behavior.
+This is a yaml file that is used to control the entire tuning behavior on the model.

 > **LPOT User YAML Syntax**
 >